pingcap/docs/statement-summary-tables.md

 <CustomContent platform="tidb">

 - `tidb_stmt_summary_max_stmt_count`: Limits the number of SQL statements that can be stored in statement summary tables.
 The default value is `3000`.
 If the limit is exceeded, TiDB clears the SQL statements that recently remain unused.
 These cleared SQL statements are represented as rows with `DIGEST` set to `NULL` and recorded in the `statements_summary_evicted` table.
-On the [SQL statements page of TiDB Dashboard](/dashboard/dashboard-statement-list.md#others), these rows are displayed as `Others`.
+On the [SQL statements page of TiDB Dashboard](/dashboard/dashboard-statement-list.md#others), the information of these rows is displayed as `Others`.

 </CustomContent>

 <CustomContent platform="tidb-cloud">

 - `tidb_stmt_summary_max_stmt_count`: Limits the number of SQL statements that can be stored in statement summary tables.
 The default value is `3000`.
 If the limit is exceeded, TiDB clears the SQL statements that recently remain unused.
 These cleared SQL statements are represented as rows with `DIGEST` set to `NULL` and recorded in the `statements_summary_evicted` table.
-On the [SQL statements page of TiDB Dashboard](https://docs.pingcap.com/tidb/stable/dashboard-statement-list#others), these rows are displayed as `Others`.
+On the [SQL statements page of TiDB Dashboard](https://docs.pingcap.com/tidb/stable/dashboard-statement-list#others), the information of these rows is displayed as `Others`.

 </CustomContent>